 Wires (SWIFT, SEPA etc)

 Using actual cash may sound like a strange money transfer strategy but in some cases, it can work pretty well.
 If you travel regularly between your business locations it can make sense to carry cash on you.
-Same thing if your business locations are close-by (Hong Kong and Shenzhen for example).
+Same thing if your business locations are close-by (Hong Kong and Shenzhen, for example).
 In some cases (undeclared income for example), carrying cash may be your only safe option.
-Keep in mind that in most countries you will have to fill a tax declaration form if you are carrying more than 10000 USD equivalent.
+Keep in mind that in most countries you will have to fill a tax declaration form if you are carrying more than 10000 USD or equivalent.

 Using debit cards to move money around can work nicely if you or a trusted associate are physically present in the destination country.
-You or your associate can simply withdraw cash from an ATM using the card and deposit it locally.
+You or your associate can simply withdraw cash from an ATM using the card and then deposit it locally.
 You can also provide a debit card to a third party to whom you frequently send money.
 You then only have to reload the card and they will immediately have access to the funds.